 Exit the UK from the EU is not the most urgent problem facing Berlin.

-Prime Minister of the United Kingdom in March 29 Tereza Mey gave Brussels a notice of withdrawal of the United Kingdom from the European Union, that was the beginning of a two-year process of delimitation of London and the EU.
-Although formal negotiations with the EU will conduct the European Commission, EU member governments will seek to take them as a more active participation possible, given what is at stake.
-Many expect that Germany will play in the negotiations a major role, which will be mainly determined by the interests of its most influential export companies.
-Nevertheless, such an assessment is wrong, writes Katinka Barysh in an article published a think tank of the British Ministry of Foreign Affairs Chatham House.
+29 March, British Prime Minister Theresa May handed Brussels a notice of the withdrawal of the United Kingdom from the European Union, which marked the beginning of a two-year process of demarcation of London and the EU.
+Although the European Commission will formally negotiate the European Commission, the governments of the EU member states will aspire to take them as actively as possible, given what is at stake.
+Many expect that Germany will play a primary role in these negotiations, which will be determined mainly by the interests of its influential exporting companies.
+Nevertheless, such an assessment is erroneous, writes Katinka Barysh in an article published by the think tank of the British Foreign Ministry Chatham House.

 The author notes that for the majority of German citizens Brexit is not so much difference even Europe as a whole is hardly a cause of concern in Berlin at the moment.
 It does not cause Brexit biggest fears in political circles.
 Whenever German officials have spoken openly about leaving the United Kingdom from the European Union, they usually repeat of what this output be should not - in particular, removing cream from the union or the dismantling of the common market - rather than how it should be.